H-Akers/Data-Analysis-With-Python/README.md

 # Data-Analysis-With-Python
-Using Python and Pandas to analyze data
+Using Python and Pandas to analyze data in a Coursera course.

+Lessons covered in this course
+ 1. Loading, Querying, and Filtering Data (csv)
+ 2. Loading, Querying and Filtering Data (pandas)
+ 3. Summarizing and Visualizing Data (pandas, numpy)